IN THIS LESSON

 3 Resource and Referral Provider

 Imagine a new mother, Sarah, who had an unplanned C-section.
 She’s overwhelmed by the physical recovery and feels inadequate because breastfeeding is harder than she expected.
 Postpartum doulas like you can be the compassionate presence she needs.
-Research from The Journal of Maternal Health shows that women with emotional support during the postpartum period experience a 25% decrease in symptoms of postpartum depression.
+Research consistently shows that emotional and social support play a major role in protecting mothers’ mental health after childbirth.
+Women who feel supported—whether by family, peers, or trained professionals—are less likely to develop postpartum depression and often report fewer depressive symptoms overall.

 Stories in Action